ImageMagick/Usage-Markdown/canvas/index.md

 ASIDE: the technique used in the above is known as a "Pipelined [MIFF:](../files/#miff)" and is possible as the [MIFF:](../files/#miff)" file format can simply 'concatenate' images to generate a multiple image file.

 One point is that the animation seem to change much much slower than a [Flux Animation](#random_flux) we created above.
-That is because over the one animation cycle a ripple will only travel a short distance, where in a 'flux' animation thge change will travel from the large scale white to black granules in just half the cycle and back again.
+That is because over the one animation cycle, a ripple will only travel a short distance, whereas in a 'flux' animation, the change will travel from the large scale white to black granules in just half the cycle and back again.

 Now you can combine the above ripple animation with an underlying 'flux' animation from the same random image source to generate a much more dynamic and flowing form, but be warned of that animation speed difference.

-For example here I just take the previous [Flux Animation](#random_flux) created above, and add ripples to it.
+For example, here I just take the previous [Flux Animation](#random_flux) created above, and add ripples to it.
-The ripples will in this case move only because the gradient in the flux animation moves.
+The ripples will, in this case, move only because the gradient in the flux animation moves.

 ~~~
 convert flux_anim.gif -function Sinusoid 3.5,0 flux_rippled_anim.gif